Help

 Collection

 • The University Library holds many thousands of early children’s books amongst its copyright holdings.
-Most of its nineteenth-century children’s books are in remarkably good condition having been considered ‘secondary’ when they first arrived.
+Most of its nineteenth and twentieth-century children’s books are in remarkably good condition having been considered ‘secondary’ when they first arrived.

 • Specific collections of interest include the Chapbooks collection, CCA-E.7, which includes around 1500 early children’s books and the Waddleton collection of colour printed books which includes large numbers of picture books; and the Chadwyck-Healey Liberation Collection 1944-1946 (c.
 400 French-language titles, often illustrated, mainly produced in France and Belgium at the end of the Second World War).